Scars & Skin Lesions

 Following treatment by laser or IPL, your skin will be red and weepy, and redness will probably persist for several weeks.
 You will need to use sunblock on the area for at least six months after treatment.
 The full results of your laser or IPL treatment will not usually be seen until 10-12 months afterwards.
 You may be recommended further therapy six to 12 months after your first treatment.

 Lasers can cause an uneven colour in brown and black skins so the treatment may not be suitable for people with these skin types.

 The effectiveness of laser or IPL therapies for acne scar treatment and skin blemishes depends both on your skin type and on the extent and type of your scars.
 Often laser and IPL are used in conjunction with other cosmetic procedures to achieve the best results.
 Mr Nduka will advise if laser treatment is suitable for you and refer you to an appropriate practitioner.

 Scar revision aims to excise the problematic scar and replace it with a fresh scar.
-The new scar is carefully positioned and sutured using techniques that aim to reduce the risk of recurrence.
-In some cases the scar direction can be changed to lie in natural skin creases.
+Mr Nduka is carefully positioning and suturing using techniques that aim to reduce the risk of recurrence.
+In some cases, the scar direction can be changed to lie in natural skin creases.
 Drugs may be injected into the scar at the time of surgery to minimize the chance of keloid formation.
 Troublesome keloids may require several injections every few weeks to keep scar formation under control.
-Usually Mr Nduka will recommend that the scar is supported with surgical tape for a prolonged duration after surgery to reduce the tension o the scar.
+Usually, Mr Nduka will recommend that the scar is supported with surgical tape for a prolonged duration after surgery to reduce the tension o the scar.